-Figure 4.18: Magnetic center mark
+Figure 4.15: Magnetic center mark

-For the motor coupling, the following factors must be taken into account:
+To couple the motor, the following factors must be taken into account:

-- Bearing axial clearance; - Axial displacement of the driven machine (if any); - Maximum axial clearance allowed by the coupling.
+- Bearing axial clearance; - Axial displacement of the driven machine (if any); Maximum axial clearance allowed by the coupling.

 - Move the shaft completely forward and then perform the correct measurement of the axial clearance; - Align the shaft ends carefully and, whenever possible, use a flexible coupling, leaving a minimum axial clearance of 3 to 4 mm between the couplings.